 "It is useful and used as a local observatory, but its primary impact is at a national, reputational level for New Zealand."

-Professor Gerry Gilmore is also the principal investigator on the European Space Agency's billion dollar Gaia space telescope project, launched in 2013.
+Professor Gilmore is also the principal investigator of the European Space Agency's billion dollar Gaia space telescope project.